andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 ## Overview of Data
 During the data download, I split boardgame data into three parts:
 - The first part contains general information about the boardgame.
-- The second contains data about other meta information for that boardgame, such as what categories each game belongs to, the mechanics it contains, or what publishers have published that boardgame.
-- The third is user polling data about aspects of the boardgame, such as the optimal playtime that users think the boardgame will take to play, but I'll be ignoring this data in this analysis for simplicity.

-### General Data
-The general data set consists of 108015 game entries and 23 data fields.
+This consists of 108,015 game entries with 23 data fields.
-A lot of these games are obscure or rare, I'll narrow this down to a smaller dataset before further investigation, as described below.

-### Link Data
-The XML data returned from the BGG API contains a number of `<link>` tags for each game.
+- The second contains data about other meta information for that boardgame, which in the original XML data was contained in `<link>` tags for each game.
-These link out to ten types of other metadata about a game:
+    This consists of ten types of metadata:
     - Artists that have worked on the game.
     - Designers that have worked on the game.
     - Publishers that have published the game.
     - Mechanics that the game uses (e.g. dice rolling, hand management)
     - Expansions of the game.
     - Compilations that the boardgame belongs to.
     - Games that reimplement the mechanics of the boardgame.
     - Games that can be integrated (i.e. combined with) the game.
     - Categories of games that a game belongs to
     (e.g. card game, war game, fantasy, party game)
     - Board game families that the game belongs to.
     This seems to be a more abstract type of categorization (e.g. "Players: Two Player Only Games", "Crowdfunding: Kickstarter", "Components: Miniatures")

+    There are 1,053,398 link entries.
-The raw data contains 1053398 links.
-Some of these links are "inbound" links.
-This happens when e.g. a boardgame is technically an expansion of another game, but is also a stand alone boardgame itself.
+    Some of these links are "inbound" links, which happens when e.g. a boardgame is technically an expansion of another game, but is also a stand alone boardgame itself.

+- The third is user polling data about aspects of the boardgame, such as the optimal playtime that users think the boardgame will take to play.

+For this analysis, I will only discuss the general data, and ignore the link and polling data for now.

 ## The Bayesian Average Rating: Rated vs Unrated Games
 ### The Geek Rating: Rated vs Unrated Games